Discovery kickstarter

 • Discussions with the team to understand the product and process needs

-• Structuring of a playbook that the team could use after I was gone from the project
+• Creation of a playbook together with the team while we together performed their needed Product Discovery.
+We did this so that the team could use the playbook after I was gone from the project

 • Using the Holistic Product Discovery Framework as a structure, which was something everyone in the team understood after sufficient training.